Nance-Lab/textile/README.md

 What does that mean?

-/_semi-linear_/ We have three pathways to learn through
+/_semi-linear_/ We have three linear pathways to follow along with:

+1. Research Lab Specific: Motivates the greater TEXTILE work within the context of the Disease Directed Engineering Lab.
+2. Data Science Specific: The data science fundamentals needed to support the end learning goal
+3. Image Processing Specific: The cell segmentation and quantification lessons

 ![Curriculum](/images/curriculum.png)